ansyblenetwork/aquietlife/_posts/2021-06-28-case-for-trading.md

 4. active trading, short options,
 5. short-stack trading, long options.

 Passive investors form the benchmark.
 Strategy (2) is conceivably effective (eg. Warren Buffett) but I have no idea how one might succeed there.
 Strategy (3) is also fair, but those using strategy (5) make things difficult on two fronts: By crowding both promising growth stocks, and the options contracts that might be used to protect them.
-The appeal of strategy (4) is that it has a natural gatekeeper in the way of high capital requirements, and thus works with the current rather than against it.
+The appeal of strategy (4) is that it has a natural gatekeeper in the way of high capital requirements and regulation, and thus works with the current rather than against it.